 The only way to grow spiritually and intellectually is to seek new ideas that challenge the way you think.
-The dominant cultural narrative doesn’t want you to grow.
+The dominant cultural narrative doesn’t want you to progress.
 That’s how it controls you.

 If you aren’t challenging yourself to re-examine your paradigm and beliefs ― you won’t grow.
-This makes you easy to control.
+When you stay the same, you are easier to control.
 If you want to take back control of your mind, you need to challenge the cultural narrative and question the national folklore.

 We are creatures of habit.
-Because we are creatures that like routine, we resist change.
+And, because we are creatures that like routines, we resist change.
 The only way to grow is to change.
-Thinking in the same patterns and routines becomes habitual and difficult to change.
+Thinking in the same patterns is chronic and difficult to change.
 The cultural narrative depends upon this to control what you think.
 It reinforces habitual thinking.
-This is what we want to change.
+This pattern is what we want to change.

 There’s a great debate going on about what spiritual awakening means.
 Just exactly how many people are moving beyond their comfort zones, stretching beyond the pale of organized religion.
-It takes both courage and persistence to challenge the cultural narrative of organized religion.
-So, if you find yourself at the place where you are questioning this, good for you!
+It takes both courage and persistence to challenge the cultural narrative, so if you find yourself at the place where you are questioning this, useful for you!

 You must come to terms with the fact that the only way to grow is to seek out new ideas and challenge your ways of thinking.
-This is how you grow!
+Now, this is how you grow!

 Grow Spiritually and Intellectually

 We need to find solutions to global problems.
-The superstitions of the religions that control a major part of cultural narrative are fighting against progress.
-They are the true enemies of progress.
+The superstitions of the religions that control a significant part of the cultural narrative are fighting against progress.
+They are the real enemies of progress.
 They fight against the discoveries of the hard sciences and facts to keep you a paying customer.

-If you have come across this article, then perhaps you are one of those who aren’t satisfied with the answers or the circular logic often used to support the canned approach to spirituality.
+Perhaps you are one of those who aren’t satisfied with the answers or the circular logic often used to support the most popular approaches to spirituality.
 Take steps to become a Freethinker.
 Learn to grow spiritually and intellectually by creating your path.

-We don’t expect you to agree with everything here.
-We hope that we challenge the way you think.
+We don’t expect you to agree with everything.
+We hope it is a catalyst to challenge the way you think.
 We encourage everyone to seek out new ideas about spirituality.
-It’s true, we’ll occasionally tread upon your “sacred ground,” hoping it will open your mind.
-That’s what an excellent teacher should do, don’t you think?
+It’s true.
+We’ll occasionally tread upon your “sacred ground,” hoping it will open your mind.
+That’s what an excellent teacher should do.

 You can do this.
 You need to grow.
 Your future and the future of the world depend on people who are awake.
 Learn to seek out new ideas and grow spiritually and intellectually.